DDS-P2/prompt2/README.md

 ## Security

-Default password for all accounts and SSL Key: empiredidnothingwrong The Apache Web Server used in this environment is incredibly insecure.
+- Default password for all accounts and SSL Key: empiredidnothingwrong

-In order to effectively run Bash and Python scripts automatically from the Document Root directory, the Apache2 config file had to be set with a very weak security footprint.
+- In order to effectively run Bash and Python scripts automatically from the Document Root directory, the Apache2 config file had to be set with a very weak security footprint.
 For example, the root directory allows for the execution of any cgi-script or option.

-Though, in this setup, the output of the scripts are shown on the webpage, it would be trivial to suppress the output and have scripts running in the background without the user knowing.
+- Though, in this setup, the output of the scripts are shown on the webpage, it would be trivial to suppress the output and have scripts running in the background without the user knowing.